MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 scrapy startproject trustpilot
 ```

 This last command creates a structure of a Scrapy project.
-It has the following structure:
+Here's what it looks like:

 ```
 scrapy/